Alan Gribben

-Alan Gribben is a professor emeritus of English at Auburn University at Montgomery in Alabama and a Mark Twain scholar.
+Alan Dale Gribben (November 21, 1941 – May 9, 2026) was an American academic and literary scholar on Mark Twain who was professor emeritus of English at Auburn University at Montgomery in Alabama.
 He was distinguished research professor from 1998 to 2001 and the Dr. Guinevera A. Nance Alumni Professor from 2006 to 2009.
-He engendered widespread controversy in 2011 when he announced the publication of expurgated versions of Twain's works.
+Gribben engendered widespread controversy in 2011 when he announced the publication of expurgated versions of Twain's works.